Ergodic Theory: Nonsingular Transformations: Orbit theory

 On $X\times\mathbb R$ with the $\sigma$-finite measure $\mu\times\kappa$, where $d\kappa(y)=\exp(y)dy$, consider the transformation

 We call it the {\it Maharam extension} of $T$ (see \cite{Mah}, where these transformations were introduced).
 It is measure-preserving and it commutes with the flow $S_t(x,y):=(x,y+t)$, $t\in\mathbb R$.
 It is conservative if and only if $T$ is conservative \cite{Mah}.
-However $\widetilde T$ is not necessarily ergodic.
+However $\widetilde T$ is not necessarily ergodic when $T$ is ergodic.
 Let $(Z,\nu)$ denote the space of $\widetilde T$-ergodic components.
 Then $(S_t)_{t\in\mathbb R}$ acts nonsingularly on this space.
 The restriction of $(S_t)_{t\in\mathbb R}$ to $(Z,\nu)$ is called the {\it associated flow} of $T$.
-The associated flow is ergodic whenever $T$ is ergodic.
+The associated flow is ergodic if and only if $T$ is ergodic.
 It is easy to verify that the isomorphism class of the associated flow is an invariant of the orbit equivalence of the underlying system.